turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 ### @import in CSS

-You may remember the [`@import`](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) CSS at-rule that can be used to import style rules from other style sheets when you were working with CSS in Mod 1.
-However, it's okay if you don't - as the use of this at-rule is typically a code smell/bad practice since it blocks parallel downloads of CSS files (each time you use `@import` it creates another HTTP request).
+You _can_ have multiple files and import them in CSS, but the use of this at-rule is typically a code smell/bad practice.
+It blocks parallel downloads of CSS files (each time you use `@import` it creates another HTTP request).

 ### @import in Sass